unpoly/unpoly2-slides/slides.md

 - Assume you want to re-use your existing contacts index for a contact picker widget.
 - The contact picker opens the context index in an overlay where the user can choose a contact.
-- In this case the contact index should show an additional message "Pick a context for project Foo", replacing `Foo` with the actual name of the project.
+- In this case the contact index should show an additional message "Pick a contact for project Foo", replacing `Foo` with the actual name of the project.

 ---
 <!-- _class: pro -->